-This low carb red pepper and buffalo mozzarella salad is served with a delicious tangy dressing.
+This red pepper and buffalo mozzarella salad is served with a delicious tangy dressing.
 Low carb, keto, and gluten free recipe.

 Mozzarella is a confusing cheese.
 There are so many levels of quality that it almost needs different names.
 At the basic level there is the cheese that is used on pizzas and for string cheese.
 It's very mild, and therefore often popular with kids.
 A step up from this are various kinds of mozzarella in balls.
 They could be one big ball maybe 3-4″ across, or little balls which are perfect for salads.
 They are softer with a different texture.
-At the top of the pile is buffalo mozzarella balls.
-Although similar in taste to regular mozzarella balls, buffalo mozzarella is much more flavorful.
-It might be wasted on a pizza, but it is perfect for salads!
+At the top of the pile are balls of buffalo mozzarella.
+Although similar in appearance to regular mozzarella balls, buffalo mozzarella is much more flavorful.
+It is perfect for salads!

 You can buy pre-roasted red peppers in jars, but for a salad like this where it is a focus, I prefer to roast my own.
 Plus, the jarred ones can be quite soggy!
 And actually I broil them, rather than roast them, but you can also char the skin over a gas flame like I did for the poblanos in Turkey Enchilada Stuffed Poblanos recipe.
 But if you're going to broil them, cut the peppers in half, remove the seeds and stalk.
 Place them cut-side down on a baking pan (I love this quarter-size pan that comes with a silicone mat!).

 Place under the broiler until the skin has blackened.

 Using tongs, put the peppers in a sealed plastic bag for five minutes.